pinoybitcointeller/pinoybitcointeller.github.io/faq/i-joined-abra-users-tellers-group-whats-next.md

    <!-- *Related: [How do I verify that I'm dealing with a legitimate Abra Teller?](#)* -->

 1. Do you have any questions regarding Abra?
-Don't be shy, just **post your question in the groups**, and our fellow ka-Abra's will answer your questions.
+Don't be shy, just [post your question in the groups](https://www.facebook.com/groups/abra.users.tellers.ph/){:target="blank"}, and our fellow ka-Abra's will answer your questions.